Chart Color Schemes

 An assessment of population growth drivers in Blackwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Blackwood (SA) statistical area (Lv2) has an estimated population of around 4,507.
-This reflects a growth of 241 people since the 2021 Census, which reported a population of 4,266.
-The increase is inferred from AreaSearch's estimate of 4,492 residents following examination of ABS's latest ERP data release (June 2024), along with validation of 9 new addresses since the Census date.
-This results in a density ratio of 1,078 persons per square kilometer, similar to averages seen across other areas assessed by AreaSearch.
-Blackwood's growth rate of 5.6% since the 2021 census exceeded its SA3 area's growth rate of 5.0%.
-Population growth was primarily driven by overseas migration contributing approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Blackwood (SA) is estimated at around 4510 as of Feb 2026.
+This reflects an increase of 244 people since the 2021 Census, which reported a population of 4266 people.
+The change is inferred from the resident population of 4492, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1078 persons per square kilometer.
+Blackwood's growth of 5.7% since the 2021 census exceeded the SA3 area's growth of 5%.
+Population growth was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Projecting demographic trends, an above median population growth is expected for the area, with a projected increase of 674 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Projecting forward, an above median population growth is expected for statistical areas analysed by AreaSearch.
+The suburb of Blackwood (SA) is projected to grow by 683 persons to 2041, reflecting a gain of 15.3% over the 17 years.

 Frequently Asked Questions - Population